-One of the key ways Juristat clients are using Platform is to monitor their pending applications.
-Whether you work at a law firm or are in-house, keeping track of pending applications is key and Platform provides the unparalleled ability to see exactly the information you need to keep your application portfolio on track.
+One of the key uses of Juristat is to monitor pending applications.
+Whether you work at a law firm or are in-house, keeping track of pending applications is key and Juristat provides the unparalleled ability to see exactly the information you need to keep your application portfolio on track.

 Below are some tips to get you started and a few ways our clients have used Platform to get actionable information about their applications.

 To access Table View from anywhere in Juristat, you can simply click the "new search" icon in the left navigation:

 Clicking "new search" at any time will clear any existing searches performed or filters applied and take you to Table view where you can get started making your custom reports.

 To develop a list of pending applications you may want to keep track of, you have a couple of options:

 You can use the filter bank to narrow down the applications in your table to those that you or your firm or company is actively working on.
 To do so, you may want to start with a firm or company filter and a status filter to limit your search results to pending applications.